autumn-info-442a/team-a/documents/architecture.md

   ```

-## Controllers
+## Controllers:

 - _**DonationController**_
-  - Responsibility: communicates with donation form to write responses to the questions
+  - Responsibility: Submits completed donation forms to be stored, and updates donation goal percentages.
-  - Resides: Client-side
+  - Resides: Client-side and server-side
   - Other components:
-    - DonorController communicates with DonationFormView to submit information about their first and last name, phone number, address, types of devices they are donating and the quantity
+    - Communicates with _DonorDeviceModel_ to to store all submitted donations and respective data, including: donor’s first and last name, phone number, address, device types, and quantity
+    - Communicates with _OrganizationModel_ to update an organization’s donation goal percentage (donations received / donation goal)
   - Stub:
   ```
     // Handles storing information inputted by user through the DonationForm